| Assigned | Sept. 11, 2000 |

 quotient = numer/denom;

-When an exception is thrown, the normal flow of control is terminated
+When an exception is thrown, the normal flow of control is terminated while a suitable "catcher" is sought along the calling sequence.
+For example, part of your implementation might look like this:

 bool Database::remove (Record & x) {